theAvoidact.com

 Workers' compensation law creates a general exclusivity rule: an employee cannot sue their employer in tort.
 The employer's workers' compensation coverage is the exclusive remedy.
 But Workers' Compensation Law § 11 carves out an exception for grave injuries.
 When an employee suffers a grave injury at a covered worksite, the employer loses the protection of workers' compensation exclusivity and may be held liable in a third-party action brought by the general contractor or property owner defending the primary tort claim.

 This statutory structure has been a feature of New York construction litigation for decades.
 What the AVOID Act changed is the timing of that impleader.
 Before the AVOID Act, a general contractor defending a Labor Law § 240 claim could wait to determine whether the plaintiff's injuries qualified as grave injuries before filing against the employer.
-That deliberative approach is no longer available on the standard timeline.
+The employer exception preserves the ability to make that determination carefully, by providing 90 days from the relevant triggering event rather than requiring the defendant to file immediately upon serving its answer.

 The two triggering events